Keeping Chickens

 Day Old Chicks

 Chicks will need the correct care as they grow: heat source, high protein crumble, fresh water etc. You can purchase brown shaver chicks at a day old as guaranteed pullets.
-Most heritage day old chicks cannot be sexed so they are sold unsexed up to a week in age.
-This is a good way to go if you do not have the means to incubate eggs.
+Most heritage breed day old chicks are impossible to sex so are usually sold 'unsexed'.
+Purchasing day old chicks is a good way to go if you do not wish to spend time and money on an incubator.
+If purchasing day old chicks remember 3 or more make a flock!

 Day old Brown Shaver chicks